 Applicants can be U.S. citizens, nationals, and legal residents.
 However, an applicant must be a U.S. citizen to be eligible for government financial support.

-The application deadline for the Capstone Year 2018-2019 is January 10, 2018 2 PM Eastern Standard Time.
+The application deadline for the Capstone Year 2019-2020 is January 11, 2018 at 2 PM Eastern Standard Time.
 By this date, we must receive your online application and transcripts.
-Recommenders must submit their online reference forms also by January 10, 2018 Eastern Standard Time.
+Recommenders must submit their online reference forms also by January 11, 2018 at 2 PM Eastern Standard Time.

 All eligible applicants are required take an online Russian proficiency qualifying exam (reading, listening, writing) in mid-January 2018.
 For the Russian Domestic Flagship students, the test location and time will be organized by their Flagship staff.
 At-large students will take the test on their own within the allowed time slot, but the exam must be proctored.
 Applicants will be notified about the details of the test via e-mail upon submission of the online application.
 In addition to the online exam, all applicants are required to take a telephonic Oral Proficiency Interview (OPI) in mid to late January.
 American Councils will schedule the OPI, and your Domestic Flagship staff will proctor it (at-large applicants must find a suitable proctor).